 Can the glycaemic index help people with diabetes?

-If you have diabetes, it's useful to understand the glycaemic index, because eating foods with low GI ratings can help control blood glucose.
+The glycaemic index can be useful for people with type 2 diabetes because eating foods with low GI ratings can help control blood glucose.

 However, other factors must also be taken into account.
 Research has shown that the amount of carbohydrate you eat, rather than its GI rating, has the biggest influence on blood glucose levels after meals.